Growing up

 On many occasions, He stressed the importance of an individual over traditions and societies.

-He obviously understood the need for individual development (a daring statement for a Tibetan, in my honest opinion):
+He understood the need for individual development (a daring statement for a Tibetan, in my honest opinion):

-“The truth is that a better society will only arise through the evolution of the individual.
+“The Truth is that a better society will only arise through the evolution of the individual.
 This is because society is made up of millions of individuals.

 To count to a million, one has to start with number one, which means one has to start with the individual, the only real place one can actually begin to change something.